justinethier/husk-scheme/docs/Continuations.markdown

 I hope it will be helpful to anyone trying to understand how husk works, as well as anyone interested in learning more about functional programming, Scheme, and related areas such as language design.

 ## Introduction
 Scheme is a minimalistic language that does not include many common control constructs such as return, try/catch, or even goto.
 Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build any number of more specific control structures.
-The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following background information:
+The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following summary:

 >Whenever a Scheme expression is evaluated there is a continuation wanting the result of the expression.
 The continuation represents an entire (default) future for the computation.
 If the expression is evaluated at top level, for example, then the continuation might take the result, print it on the screen, prompt for the next input, evaluate it, and so on forever.
 Most of the time the continuation includes actions specified by user code, as in a continuation that will take the result, multiply it by the value stored in a local variable, add seven, and give the answer to the top level continuation to be printed.
 Normally these ubiquitous continuations are hidden behind the scenes and programmers do not think much about them.
 On rare occasions, however, a programmer may need to deal with continuations explicitly.
 Call-with-current-continuation allows Scheme programmers to do that by creating a procedure that acts just like the current continuation.

-TODO: summarize, explain what a 'continuation' is in more depth

-To see how this works, we can walk through an implementation of `return` using Scheme:
+To see how this works in practice, we can walk through an implementation of `return` using Scheme:

     > (call-with-current-continuation
         (lambda (return)